 Submissions

-The Lindsay Literary Agency is open for submissions and is on the look out for exciting children’s scripts from both debut authors and published writers.
-We are particularly keen to see scripts from authors with a diverse background, but we will always welcome a good story no matter how it arrives at our door.
+We are currently on the look out for exciting children’s scripts from both debut authors and published writers.
+We are particularly keen to see scripts from authors with a diverse or underrepresented background, but we will always welcome a good story no matter how it arrives at our door.

 There are occasions when we make detailed editorial suggestions and comments but we only do so when we see real promise in the work.
 We do not charge a reading fee.